Fuji Five Lakes: Lake Kawaguchi

 Lake Kawaguchi (河口湖 Kawaguchi-ko) is the most famous of the five lakes, and images of this lake are usually used in posters and commercials for the Fuji Five Lakes area.
 A large number of hotels line its banks, as do locals providing boat rides to the tourists.
 It is the only lake in the Fuji Five Lakes area that has an island.
 Many local cultural events are held near this lake throughout the year.

 Lake Motosu

 Lake Motosu (本栖湖 Motosu-ko) is the ninth deepest lake of Japan, at 140 m.
 This lake, along with Lake Sai and Lake Shōji, was formed by lava flowing across what is now Aokigahara Jukai Forest and into the enormous lake that once dominated the area, and these three lakes remain still connected by underground waterways.

 Lake Sai

-The western side of Sai (西湖 Sai-ko) shares its banks with the infamous Aokigahara Jukai Forest.
+The western side of Sai (西湖 Sai-ko) shares its banks with the Aokigahara forest.

 Lake Shōji

 Lake Shōji (精進湖 Shōji-ko) is the smallest of the five lakes.
-Remnants of lava flow still jut out of the water.
-Locals usually fish from these rocks.
+Remnants of lava flows still protrude from the water, and locals often fish from these rocky outcrops.